The Search for Small Business Growth Continues

 As I stated in my previous post, I found models with 3, 5, and 7 stages.
 What was the right number of stages for small businesses growth?
 Reading the characteristics of each stage I found they all sort of hit the same points, it’s just one author decided to draw their line in one place while another decided to draw their line somewhere else.

-Because each model had its strengths and weaknesses, I next distilled all the models down into a set of specific characteristics I believe provide a more simplified way to read, understand, and begin to classify your small business growth.
+Each of the models that I analyzed had its strengths and weaknesses.
+So next I distilled all the models down into a set of specific characteristics I believe provide a more simplified way to read, understand, and begin to classify your business growth.
 Here are the characteristics within each stage I will present in future posts:

 - Stage Goal